smouheb/P6/README.md

 And finally to load the data by usinge the following command: php ./bin/console App:Dataload

-And you are good to go!
+Now you are good to go!